 There is also some evidence that creatine can improve speed and energy for high-intensity exercises that involve weight-lifting or sprinting—but not endurance running!

-Below are the purported benefits of creatine for runners:
+Does creatine benefit runners?
+Below are the purported upsides of taking creatine for running.

 Related: How I Stopped Being an Injury-Prone Runner